dorgonman/HorizonUIPluginDemo/readme.md

 -----------------------

 *4.26.0

+* AB#1758 GITHUB#6 [BugFix] Remove empty line with only space and skip space char at beginning of line for some edge case

 * AB#1714 [New][HorizonDialogueMsgTextBlock] Implement NewPage tag <p>

 * AB#1713 [New][HorizonDialogueMsgTextBlock] Add bForceRebuildDialogueMsgText as workaround that geometry.Size.X is 0 in some case